Momo and Blue Whale challenge are devil apps

 Consider how Halloween costumes have become so dark that parents allow their kids to look like demons.
 The avatar of the Momo is creepy, yet kids are attracted to it.
 Why?
 Kids are easy to lure.

 Don’t believe everything on TV.
-Media bias is real, and they’re promoting a leftist agenda.
+Media bias among mainstream media is real.
+They are promoting a leftist agenda.
 They support abortion, LGBTQ, feminist political agenda, and they attack the Bible.
-Christians are being written off, but we shouldn’t be surprised.
+Christians are written off, but we shouldn’t be surprised.
 (2 Timothy 3)

 These apps aren’t new, and unsuspecting parents think it’s harmless because it doesn’t show much gore.
 Consider violent games that rewire the brain into accepting violence as a norm.
 We need to prevent computer gadget abuse.